PEA PANNACOTTA WITH CRAB AND AVOCADO INSPIRED BY BEN BRANSON

 I recommend starting a good few hours before you want to eat - 4 to be on the safe side, or the night before if you prefer.

 Pour the chicken stock, peas, sugar, cream and salt into a saucepan and bring to the boil.
-Once boiling, boil for about 5 minutes until the peas are lovely and soft.
+Once boiling, boil until the peas are lovely and soft.
+This should take a few minutes or so.

-Blitz until silk smooth and then strain through a fine sieve so you are left with a fine pea green cream.
+Process in a blender until silky smooth and then strain through a fine sieve so you are left with a fine pea green cream.
 Check the seasoning and adjust as necessary.
 (I love the left over peas as a replacement for mushy peas served with fish and chips)

 Measure the cream and you should have about 400 ml.
 Soak the gelatin in cold water until soft and then melt in a pan with a little of the pea cream.
 Once the gelatin has melted take it off the heat and whisk in the remaining cream.